-Whose job would it be to refuse (roll back!) a wanted feature because the developer didn't document?
+Whose job would it be to refuse (rollback!) a wanted feature because the developer didn't document?
 Can you imagine the debates there would be?

-What often happens: Developers put up basic documentation, enough so that end-users get an idea of what the code does, and then these people can write proper documentation (hopefully with screenshots) from an end-users' perspective.
-Power users can also "interview" developers and capture this information for the documentation.
+What often happens: Developers put up a skeleton documentation.
+Enough so that end-users get an idea of what it does and then, they can write proper documentation (hopefully with screenshots) from an end-users's perspective.
+Power users can also "interview" developers and capture this information to the documentation.